 The Wrigley Building is another magnificent skyscraper located on the Magnificent Mile, right across Michigan Avenue and the Tribune Tower.

-It was built between 1920 and 1924 in order to house the headquarters of the Wrigley Company, an American manufacturer of Chewing gum.
+It was built between 1920 and 1924 to house the headquarters of the Wrigley Company, an American manufacturer of Chewing gum.

 The building consists of two towers and the north and south towers were originally connected on the ground floor and third floor.